JSensebe/jsensebe.github.io/projects/mighty-flip-champs.md

 ### **1. Horizontal Blanking (H‑Blank) Effects**
 The DS’s H‑blank interrupt fires once per scanline, allowing per‑line manipulation of display registers.
 I used this to create:

-- **Vertical scaling** during the flip transition
+- **vertical scaling** during the flip transition
-- **A wavy distortion** on the bottom screen
+- **a wavy distortion** on the bottom screen
+- **a stronger wavy effect** during flips

-These effects were based on earlier Game Boy Advance hobby work I had done, where I implemented more complex rotation and scaling effects.
+These effects were based on earlier Game Boy Advance hobby work I had done, where I implemented more complex rotation and scaling H‑blank effects.
 The DS version was simpler by comparison, but still required careful integration into WayForward’s engine.

 I pitched the wavy effect because the H‑blank integration was already solved — it was a natural extension of the technique and added visual flair without additional overhead.